kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 height to average track width ratio.
 All vehicles within the dataset that meet the roof height to average track width ratio requirement have a static stability factor of at least 1.2.
-This is short of the discretionary SSF threshold of 1.3 as outlined in the SCCA Solo rule book.
+This is short of the discretionary SSF threshold of 1.3 outlined in the SCCA Solo rule book.
 Consequently, this means that vehicles that meet the roof height to average track width ratio criteria are not guaranteed eligibility for these events.

 ### Centre of gravity height vs. model year

-In this chart, we shift our attention to see if there are any trends over time.
+In this chart, we shift our attention to identify trends over time.
+The jitter chart shows the distribution of centre of gravity heights for each model year.
-The jitter chart shows how the distribution of centre of gravity heights evolve over time.
-It is also gives us some insight into the dataset itself.
+It also provides insight into the dataset itself.

 <div style="margin-bottom: 1em">
 {% include 2022/07/12/centre-of-gravity-vs-my-min.html %}
 </div>

 Much like the charts before, there is a clear difference in centre of gravity height between cars and trucks.
-It is difficult to see any clear trends in vehicle centre of gravity height with respect to time.
+There is no clear trend in vehicle centre of gravity height with respect to time.

 | Decade | Avg.
 CG Height, Cars [m] | Avg.
 CG Height, Trucks [m] |
 | ------ | ------------------------ | -------------------------- |